 Refer to the goods-services continuum exhibit in the text.

-AACSB: Analytic Blooms: Apply Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management.
+AACSB: Analytical Thinking Blooms: Apply Difficulty: 2 Medium Learning Objective: 01-01 Identify the elements of operations and supply chain management.
 Topic: Differences between Services and Goods

-64. Which of the following are defined as core goods?
+58. Which of the following are defined as core goods?